Deployment circuit breaker - Amazon Elastic Container Service

 The deployment circuit breaker is the rolling update mechanism that determines if the tasks reach a steady state.
 The deployment circuit breaker has an option that will automatically roll back a failed deployment to the deployment that is in the COMPLETED state.

 When the deployment circuit breaker determines that a deployment failed, it looks for the most recent deployment that is in a COMPLETED state.
 This is the deployment that it uses as the roll-back deployment.
 When the rollback starts, the deployment changes from a COMPLETED to IN_PROGRESS.
-This means that the deployment is not eligible for another rollback until it reaches the a COMPLETED state.
+This means that the deployment is not eligible for another rollback until it reaches a COMPLETED state.
 When the deployment circuit breaker does not find a deployment that is in a COMPLETED state, the circuit breaker does not launch new tasks and the deployment is stalled.

 Example: